VasuJoshi700/Taxi-Fare-prediction/README.md

 I have Load the data that is available in csv format

 # Summarise the dataset
-checked the rows, columns , and the datatypes of variables
+Checked the rows, columns , and the datatypes of variables

 # Investigating the null values
 In this data set there are not any null values but there are some records that contain zeros and negative values

-# conducting investigation for outliers
+# Conducting investigation for outliers
-there are outliers in Geographical coordinates and in number of passenger traveling
+There are outliers in Geographical coordinates and in number of passenger traveling

-## outlier treatment of Geogrphical coordinates
+## Outlier treatment of Geogrphical coordinates
 Geographical cordinates of Newyork is:{40.7128° N, 74.0060° W} any cordinates out of the above range are consider as outside from the city and treated as an outliers capping the pickup latitude and longitude and dropoff latitude and longitude according to the geographical coordinates of NYC i.e {40.7128° N, 74.0060° W}

-## outlier treatment of number of passengers
+## Outlier treatment of number of passengers

-here in this dataset i observe that in NYC, legally the highest no. of passenger that taxi can have is about 4 at max but in some records there are more than 4 passengers so i have consider them as an outlier by assuming the extreme or any urgent cases.
+Here in this dataset i observe that in NYC, legally the highest no. of passenger that taxi can have is about 4 at max but in some records there are more than 4 passengers so i have consider them as an outlier by assuming the extreme or any urgent cases.

 # Feature Engineering
-### distance calculation
+### Distance calculation
-calculate the distance from longitude and latitude  using manhatten distance
+Calculate the distance from longitude and latitude  using manhatten distance

-##### converting "date_time_of_pickup" into dtype datetime
+##### Converting "date_time_of_pickup" into dtype datetime

-##### extracting variables from date-time of pick up
+##### Extracting variables from date-time of pick up
 >>> **Extracting**
 >>>>>>pickup day
 >>>>>>pickup,day_no.